chinniprashanth/omdb/README.md

 Usage:
 ------

-->Docker must be installed in your linux to run the dockerfile ->use the both pythonscript(mail.py) and Dockerfile to build the image ->Build the image by using command
+->use the both pythonscript(mail.py) and Dockerfile to build the image ->Build the image by using command

- docker build -t tagname .
+ '''docker build -t tagname . '''

 ->To create and run the container command

- docker run -it --name containername/id  imageid/name
+''' docker run -it --name containername/id  imageid/name '''

 ->It will automatically execute the python file and it will ask you the movie name